LorenzoAlfaro/PingPong8051/README.md

 https://www.youtube.com/watch?v=GOFcKyjivUg

+The 8051 is configured in external memory mode.
+The LED matrix was interfaced using a PPI (8255) to expand the number of outputs in the 8051.

+## Software.

+Written in Assembly.
+I still need to create a standard for the code to improve readability and maintainability.

+I'm trying to use VS Code to write the code, but I have conflicting formatting options with **8051 MCU IDE**.
+Tabs are 4 spaces.

 ### Current state

 Having enjoyed working on this project, I feel it a shame not to document it and even enhance it.
 While working on cleaning up the code I realized something.
-I got it to work then.
-But did a terribly job in writting maintainable code.
+I got it to work then but, did a terribly job in writting maintainable code.
+Many things in the original version of the software were written in a haphazardly manner.
+So I started the refactoring by removing hard coded values for the dimmension of the matrix.
+Also separating the code into re-usable macros.

-Even though I don't have the original hardware.
-I found a way to simulate it.
+Even though I don't have the original hardware, I found a way to simulate it.
 The downside is that the simulated matrix is only 8x8.
 So the project has lost its glorious 15x15 resolution.
+And the simulation speed is very slow.

 Simulated version 8x8